 Kids’ outdoor toys: Keep your kids busy (and helpful) by giving them garden tasks.
 They’ll love having their own garden tools.

 Craft sticks: Mark these with a waterproof pen and use them as plant identifiers.

-Sponges: Keep moisture in and dirt out by placing sponges in the bottom of planters.
+Sponges: Keep moisture in by placing sponges in the bottom of planters.